Russian lawyer says Snowden to start website job

 Putin, a former KGB spy, said repeatedly that Russia would only shelter Snowden if he stopped harming the United States.

-"Snowden lives in Russia under Russian laws, he cannot leave the country as he would lose his current status," the Interfax news agency quoted Kucherena as saying.
-"Also, under agreements, he cannot reveal secret information while he is in Russia."

-Germany's parliament plans to hold a special session on reports the United States tapped Chancellor Angela Merkel's phone and left-wing parties have demanded a public inquiry calling in witnesses including Snowden.

-Despite Putin's warning, Russian state media have treated Snowden as a whistleblower and the decision to grant him asylum seemed to underscore Putin's accusations that Washington preaches to the world about freedoms it does not uphold at home.
+But state media have treated him as a whistleblower and the decision to grant him asylum seemed to underscore Putin's accusations that the U.S. government preaches to the world about rights and freedoms it does not uphold at home.

 He said earlier that he hoped Snowden would find a job because he was living on scant funds, mostly from donations.